Office of Research on Women’s Health (ORWH)

 Janine Austin Clayton, M.D.

 Director, Office of Research on Women’s Health and

-Prior to joining ORWH, Dr. Clayton was the deputy clinical director of the National Eye Institute, NIH.
-A board certified ophthalmologist, Dr. Clayton’s research interests include autoimmune ocular diseases and the role of sex and gender in health and disease, with a particular interest in ocular surface disease.
-Dr. Clayton discovered a novel form of disease associated with premature ovarian insufficiency that affects young women.
+Prior to joining ORWH, Dr. Clayton was the Deputy Clinical Director of the National Eye Institute (NEI).
+A board-certified ophthalmologist, Dr. Clayton’s research interests include autoimmune ocular diseases and the role of sex and gender in health and disease.
+Dr. Clayton has a particular interest in ocular surface disease and discovered a novel form of disease associated with premature ovarian insufficiency that affects young women.
 She is the author of more than 80 scientific publications, journal articles, and book chapters.

 Dr. Clayton is a native Washingtonian, and received her undergraduate degree with honors from the Johns Hopkins University and her medical degree from Howard University College of Medicine.
 She completed a residency in ophthalmology at the Medical College of Virginia and fellowship training in cornea and external disease at the Wilmer Eye Institute at Johns Hopkins Hospital and in uveitis and ocular immunology at the NEI.

 Dr. Clayton has been an attending physician and clinical investigator in cornea and uveitis at the NEI since 1996, conducting research on inflammatory diseases of the anterior segment and providing medical and surgical uveitis fellowship training.
 Her clinical research has ranged from randomized controlled trials of novel therapies for immune mediated ocular diseases to studies on the development of digital imaging techniques for the anterior segment.